 ‘Forged in Fire: Knife or Death” History (second season in production) – Hosted by Bill Goldberg and debuting April 17, 2018, this reality competition show takes the country’s most experienced edged weapons experts (knives and blades) and puts them through grueling, complicated, and insane obstacles such as slicing through flying watermelons, severing 50+ pound ice blocks, and slicing through various tubes, ropes, and item-filled crates.
 It debuted in April, 2018.

-“Cobra Kai” YouTube Premium (season one available now) – Ralph Macchio (Daniel) and William Zabka (Johnny) reprise their “Karate Kid” roles for a new comedy series based on the original movie but set 30 years later.
+“Cobra Kai” YouTube Premium (season one available now, season two now in production) – Ralph Macchio (Daniel) and William Zabka (Johnny) reprise their “Karate Kid” roles for a new comedy series based on the original movie but set 30 years later.
 It debuted to big response and quickly got a second season.

 “The Paynes” (airing now) OWN Spinoff of “House of Payne” debuted in January, 2018.